DUNE/dune-justin/docs/tutorials.dune.md

 go.
 2. `--mql "files from ... limit 10"` tells justIN to send the MQL query in quotes to MetaCat and get a list of matching files.
 In this case, only the first 10 matching files are returned.
+To make it easier to read we've put the query in `$MQL_QUERY` but you could put it in quotes on the `justin` command line itself.
 3. `--jobscript-id` tells justIN to use the jobscript we've been looking at.
 4. `--max-distance 30` says that only replicas of files within a distance of 30 from where the job is running will be considered.
 In practice, 30 means